Victorgf00/nn4cast/README.md

     'filter_type_x': 'high',
     'filter_type_y': 'high',

-    # 1 Output: if there is only 1 output_point
-    '1output': False,

     # Nans policy: define how to deal with nans, either delete them or substitute to 0,
     # when deleting, it flattens the array
     'replace_nans_with_0_predictor': False,